Ada-Developers-Academy/core-unit-1/intro-to-functions/practice-intro-to-functions.md

 * title: Intro to Functions
 ### !question

-Following the current pattern in the function, modify the function so that invoking `get_example_sentence("they/them")` returns `"They went to the park.
+Following the current pattern in the code below, modify the function so that invoking `get_example_sentence("they/them")` returns `"They went to the park.
 I went with them.
-They brought their frisbee."`, and doesn't modify the rest of the functionality.
+They brought their frisbee."`, and doesn't alter the rest of the functionality.

 ### !end-question
 ### !placeholder